 FILENE'S (with Beauty Salon and Adams Room restaurant) / S.S.
 KRESGE 5 & 10 (with luncheonette) / STOP & SHOP supermarket / A.S.
 Beck Shoes / Bobbie's Hairstyling Salon / Breck's Home & Garden Center / Brigham's and Dorothy Muriel's restaurant / Charles B. Perkins Tobacconist / Cummings ladies' wear / Fanny Farmer Candies / Fields Hosiery / Hollywood Lanes bowling alley / Howard Clothes / Hughson's Florist / Jewel House / Kennedy's of New England / Lauriat's / Liggett-Rexall (with luncheonette) / London Harness Luggage / Thayer McNeil Shoes / Peck & Peck ladies' wear / Plaza Barber Shop / Pray's Furniture / Primrose Shop / Radio Shack / Sheridan's ladies' wear / South Shore National Bank / South Shore Plaza Twin Drive-In (outparcel) / The Disc Shop records / Thomas Long Jewelers / Westland's / Wilbar's

 Jordan Marsh's SOUTH SHORE store was the chain's fifth New England branch.
 The structure covered 3 levels and 311,000 square feet.
-There were two food service facilities; The Heritage Room and The Coffee Shop.
+There were two restaurants; The Heritage Room and The Coffee Shop.

 Drawing from the Allied Stores Corporation